Sharee Chapman

 After a rather harrowing introduction, the two animals become the best of friends.
 Good thing, given their human guardians—10-year-old Todd Michael, who's obsessed with Googling; 8-year-old Sally, animal lover; warmhearted Nanny; and dog walker, Mitzi the Lovable Ditzi—need all the help they can get.

-Much of the story is informed by two major accidents—one miraculous and one tragic—with a fair amount of grief, sadness, joy, growth, identity crises, and discovery layered in between.
+The story is complex, harrowing, painful, exhilarating, and much of it informed by two major accidents—one rather miraculous and one tragic—with a fair amount of bad behavior, denial, betrayal, addiction, survival, grief, sadness, joy, growth, discovery, and renewal layered in between.

 My reading life is a lot like my writing life.
-I often ponder, which wonderful book should I read today?
-Nonfiction?
+I often ponder which wonderful book should I read today?
+Memoir?
 Fiction?
 Biography?
-It's hard to decide, so I usually have about four books going at one time, depending on my mood.
-I go for what feels right in the moment.
+It's hard to decide, so I'm usually reading four books at one time, depending on my mood.
+I lean toward what feels right in the moment.
 One of my greatest joys in life, after completing a satisfying read, is to grab more books off the shelf, sit down with a steaming cup of hot tea and choose which engaging story I'll immerse myself in next.
-I read the beginning pages of each book, and then let my energy lead me in the right direction.
 The joy of reading is a lifetime gift.

 Favorite Fiction